sider/sider-docs/docs/tools/others/pmd-cpd.md

 ### `files`

-This option allows you to specify a list of files and directories to analyze:
+This option allows you to specify a list of files and directories to analyze, e.g.:

 ```yaml
 linter: